What is a water flushing regime and why do you need one?

 - Dislodging biofilm through the simple act of running water

-A flushing programme should be designed so that it allows for the whole dead-leg (section of stagnant water) to be removed.
+A water flushing regime should be designed so that it allows for the whole dead-leg (section of stagnant water) to be removed.

 The water should be purged long enough for circulating or freshwater to be drawn from the outlet - indicating that all stagnant water has been expelled.

-In most cases, flushing should be carried out at least weekly in order to reduce the risk of Legionella and other bacterial growth.
+In most cases, water flushing should be carried out at least weekly to reduce the risk of Legionella and other bacterial growth.

-Flushing may also be increased when the water system is not used for seven days or more, i.e. during the temporary closure of buildings or departments.
-The length of purge and the way the flushing is done may also need to be extended, for example, turning taps and showers on for two minutes, preferably at a high temperature and from multiple locations at the same time to mimic normal usage.
+Water flushing may also be increased when the water system is not used for seven days or more, i.e. during the temporary closure of buildings or departments.
+The length of purge and the way the flushing is done may also need to be extended, for example, turning taps and showers on for two minutes, preferably at a high temperature and from multiple locations simultaneously to mimic normal usage.

 Companies have been fined millions of pounds when Legionnaires' disease has resulted in a fatality.
 In 2018, a care home provider was fined £3 million after an elderly man died at one of its nursing homes.
 The failure to flush and disinfect pipes following refurbishment works was declared as the most likely cause of the infection.

-The importance of flushing has been a popular topic of discussion during the coronavirus pandemic.
-Reduced building occupancy due to lockdown restrictions has highlighted the need for increased flushing to protect the water quality.
+The importance of flushing was a popular topic of discussion during the coronavirus pandemic.
+Reduced building occupancy due to lockdown restrictions highlighted the need for increased flushing to protect the water quality.

-Research by WCS Group revealed how the effect of lockdown is having a negative impact on water quality - a 20% increase in positive Legionella sample results have been returned on a like for like basis from independent, UKAS Accredited laboratory testing.
+Research by WCS Group revealed how the lockdown negatively impacted water quality - a 20% increase in positive Legionella sample results were returned on a like-for-like basis from independent, UKAS Accredited laboratory testing.

-Turning on a tap might sound easy, but it is important to follow best practice when flushing:
+Turning on a tap might sound easy, but it is essential to follow best practices when flushing: